fartinmartin/ae-code/README.md

 ## Features

-- Run and edit code inside an Adobe host app
+- Run and edit code inside an Adobe host app (only tested in After Effects so far...)
 - Hinting and auto completion based on [types-for-adobe](https://github.com/pravdomil/types-for-adobe)
 - Automatic ES6 compilation for any ECMA methods that Adobe CEP panels don't support